FlohGro-dev/Craftist/README.md

 ## Changelog

+### v0.7

+- **improved:** sync task improvements - switched to update Blocks - blocks will not get recreated in every sync
+- **new:** priorities sync - priorities can be synced as metadata which will colorize the task content similar to Todoists colors
+- **new:** recurring tasks will be unlinked when when they are completed in a daily note which will prevent repeated sync of the task / keep it checked in the daily note

 ### v0.6

 - **new/improved:** sync task improvements - recurring tasks are now enabled if due dates are included as metadata